 We’ve got a list of video sharing platforms other than YouTube right here.
 Below is a list of the best video hosting sites, both public and private!

 Most professionals are familiar with this platform, but if we’ve got some newbies, here’s the down-low on YouTube as a platform.

 Free video hosting online is YouTube’s bread and butter.
 With an audience of more than 2 billion, you can gain a lot by using YouTube.

 YouTube isn’t for everyone, though.
 YouTube falls short on personalization, tracking metrics, disruptive video ads, and customer support.
 If you’re a marketer or maybe a vlogger, then YouTube is a great option for your needs.
 For those looking for video hosting sites that offers more, then keep reading!

-You can always see if Covideo is the right video sharing platform for you with the 7-day free trial (no credit card requires) with access to all their popular features and integrations.
+You can always see if Covideo is the right video-sharing platform for you with the Start a free trial with access to their popular features and integrations.